-Introduction of Latvia
+Introduction to Latvia

 Latvian Republic occupies Europe’s northeastern side, bordering such countries as Estonia – on the north, and Lithuania – on the south, as well as Russia – on the east, and Belarus – on the southeast.
 Country’s capital is Riga which is located in its centre.
 Three ports ensure Latvia a successful geographical location for becoming a business partner of European states.